All Episodes

 This guy got the stuff through in his underwear.

-Let's say now you manage to let's say they find some uh uh a jihadist finds his uh child bride from Pakistan and he gets her to have breast implants and he and he puts explosives in the breast implants and they manage uh uh uh and then think of the delays you're gonna be subjected to at the airport.
+Let's say now you manage to, let's say they find some, a jihadist finds his child bride from Pakistan and he gets her to have breast implants and he puts explosives in the breast implants and they manage and then think of the delays you're going to be subjected to at the airport.

-You can never do they'll all all you're doing every time you retrospectively react to this with longer delays is handing them victories and saying, you said the terms of the debate.
+You can never do, all you're doing every time you retrospectively react to this with longer delays is handing them victories and saying, you said the terms of the debate.

 Do something else.

-Do something else, and we'll add another hour and ninety minutes onto the uh weight people have to uh to time people have to spend at the airports.
+And we'll add another hour, 90 minutes onto the weight people have to time people have to spend at the airports.

 And in the end, it won't prevent you being blown up.

-Because as uh in the in the IRA's famous words to Mrs. Thatcher, you have to be after they tried to blow her up in Brighton years ago, uh you have to be lucky every day.
+Because as in the IRA's famous words to Mrs. Thatcher, you have to be, after they tried to blow her up in Brighton years ago, you have to be lucky every day.

 We only have to be lucky once.

-And if you the object of terror is to terrorize, if you respond uh by in effect panicking and instituting stupid new ro rules and regulations after the stable door, after the horses bolted, uh what you what you'll do then is eventually you'll direct their attention to softer and softer targets.
+And if you, the object of terror is to terrorize, if you respond by, in effect, panicking and instituting stupid new rules and regulations after the stable door, after the horse has bolted, what you'll do then is eventually you'll direct their attention to softer and softer targets.

-But in the meantime, they w terrorists win by terrorizing.
+But in the meantime, terrorists win by terrorizing.

 And they terrorize you into changing your behavior.

-And that's what they're s they've succeeded in doing uh just uh over this last weekend.
+And that's what they've succeeded in doing just over this last weekend.

 1-800-282-2882.

-Let's go to uh Mike in Virginia Beach, Virginia.
+Let's go to Mike in Virginia Beach, Virginia.

-We need to uh get away from all these computer programmed uh database, you know, try to catch them uh cook cookie cutter, one size fits all, and get back to the realism of handling this problem like they did uh my dad worked for the government, he was in three wars, World War II, Korea, Vietnam, and then even in his fifties was doing work with the government back in the eighties under Reagan and they had top secret military.
+We need to get away from all these computer-programmed database, you know, try to catch them cookie-cutter, one size-fits all, and get back to the realism of handling this problem like they did.

 Let the military guys handle it.

-You're you're absolutely absolutely right about that that that point, my god, uh going on the offensive.
+You're absolutely right about that point, Michael, going on the offensive.

-And and the people got to retain their constitutional rights.
+The military was handling it, and they were very effective, and people got to retain their constitutional rights.

-Right now we're doing a one eighty and we're doing it exactly the opposite.
+Right now, we're doing a 180, and we're doing it exactly the opposite.

-We're not letting those guys handle in a real terrorist type fashion and going after these guys in a realism type of environment.
+We're not letting those guys handle it in a real terrorist-type fashion and going after these guys in a realism-type environment.

-We're sitting back and playing this game of, you know, well, we're putting we're punishing the victim.
+We're sitting back and playing this game of, you know, we're punishing the victim.

-We're saying every every time one guy does something, uh three hundred million Americans and anyone coming to America on business or tourism or whatever is gonna have to pay the price for that.
+We're saying every time one guy does something, 300 million Americans and anyone coming to America on business or tourism or whatever is going to have to pay the price for that.

 Mark Stein in for Rush on the EIB network.

-You know, uh i i I wish it was as easy as it was th that you could just go uh to foreign countries and kill people.
+You know, I wish it was as easy as it was, that you could just go to foreign countries and kill people.

-But there's a the gr the great problem is that a lot of these people causing trouble are in fact within our borders.
+But the great problem is that a lot of these people causing trouble are in fact within our borders.

-John McCain said uh during his presidential campaign, he said, in this struggle, scholarships will be far more important than smart bombs.
+John McCain said during his presidential campaign, he said, In this struggle, scholarships will be far more important than smart bombs.

 Most of these terrorists have got scholarships.

-They're middle class, they're privileged, they're not poor goat herds in the caves of Waziristan.
+They're not poor goatherds in the caves of Waziristan.

-Osama bin Laden ha had summer school at Oxford.
+Osama bin Laden had summer school at Oxford.

-The guy who beheaded uh Daniel Pearl was a London School of Economics graduate.
+The guy who beheaded Daniel Pearl was a London School of Economics graduate.

-And now we have this guy whose dad's uh house in London is uh worth two point five million pounds.
+And now we have this guy whose dad's house in London is worth 2.5 million pounds.

-Now I forget at the moment whether the pound's collapsing faster than the dollar, because they're in a race to the bottom, the two these two currencies.
+Now, I forget at the moment whether the pound's collapsing faster than the dollar, because they're in a race to the bottom, these two currencies.

-Uh but I think that that's about like four million dollars.
+But I think that's about like $4 million.

-So, in other words, we've got a poor, impoverished, ignorant, poor wee simpleton jihadist whose dad has a four million dollar second home.
+So, in other words, we've got a poor, impoverished, ignorant, poor wee simpleton jihadist whose dad has a $4 million second home.